Jeanne Cagney: Television

 In 1954, Cagney made a television pilot for a mystery series, Satan's Waiting, but it apparently was not sold.
 Later, she served as the fashion commentator of Queen for a Day, hosted by Jack Bailey on NBC and ABC from 1956 to 1963.
 This daytime "game show" is regarded as a forerunner of today's reality shows.
 Cagney hosted segments that provided viewers with tips on style and introduced to them the latest fashions.

 Family

 Cagney married actor Ross Latimer (also known as Kim Spalding) in 1944.
 She was divorced from him March 9, 1951.
 They had no children.
 She married Jack Morrison, a faculty member in theater arts at UCLA, on June 6, 1953; they had two daughters, Mary and Terry.

 Death

 Cagney, at age 65, died of lung cancer in Newport Beach, California, on December 7, 1984.
-Her grave is at Pacific View Memorial Park in Corona del Mar, California.
+She is buried at Pacific View Memorial Park in Corona del Mar, California.